 Today, they’re a popular marketing tool.
 Many businesses use them to educate their audiences on topics related to their industry that might otherwise be difficult to understand, or not as interesting in a text-based piece of content.

 Beyond making complex topics more digestible, this has a few benefits for marketers.
-Using the example above, you can see that the pet ownership infographic includes That Pet Place’s company logo and website URL.
+Using the opening example above, you can see that the creator, Ivan Cash, has attached his brand to the infographic.

 One of the most common misconceptions about infographics is that they have to be data-heavy and include as many statistics as possible to work.
 That’s not the case.